-Editor’s Note – This is a guest post from Shaheera at The Vantage Journey.
+Editor’s Note – This is a guest post on the nature of gender roles in a relationship from Shaheera at The Vantage Journey.
 As someone who has studied sexuality, I see a lot of truth in these discussions about masculinity and femininity.
 However, I’m guessing there are some diverging opinions, so be sure to share in the comments!

 Since the beginning of time, relationships have been seen to consist of two properties, Feminine and Masculine.